-Digital citizenship is an integral part of the whole paradigm of being a citizen in the 21th century, with all of the rights that it affords us to gain.
-With the development of information technology and the future leap to ultra-fast 5G networks, the integration of the individual within this system becomes crucial so that he can fully engage not only socially, but also with the government’s institutions (both local and national) and the broader political and societal processes.
+Digital citizenship is an integral part of the whole paradigm of being a citizen in the 21th century, with all of the rights and responsibilities it gives us.
+With the development of information technology and the future leap to ultra-fast 5G networks, the integration of the individual within this system becomes crucial so that she can fully engage not only socially, but also with the government’s institutions (both local and national) and the broader political and societal processes.

 The technology we use to construct our digital future is here and is being implemented all over the world with the sole purpose of making each community better.
 From the newly developing digital services in some East African capitals like Nairobi and Kigali, to the fully integrated national efforts for full-scale digital citizenship – like in Estonia, where you can even open, operate and file taxes for your business online.

 With over 50% of the global population already living in urban areas (the figure will reach 68% by 2050, according to the UN), the role of cities in shaping this increasingly important and soon to be irreplaceable aspect of everyday life, is becoming ever so important.
 Now more than ever, cities need to build up their technological capabilities at a greater pace in order to become smarter.

 The smart city is for sure one with good physical infrastructure – roads, bridges, water and sewage systems, parks, public transport… These are never going to be irrelevant and will continue to be of prime importance for any good city management.
 However, becoming “smart” necessitates the integration of each of these aspects within a technological framework, which will allow their effectiveness and efficiency to be increased through management synergy.

 Reshaping life as we know it